Two weeks removed from ‘minor’ knee surgery DK Metcalf says he’s now 100%

 He also missed the Seahawks’ mock game with an oblique strain and said “I’ve been dealing with injuries for the past couple of months and they just kind of lingered around a little bit.”

 In that sense, the time off following the surgery may have been helpful.
-He has gradually raped up his work the last week and on Wednesday was listed as a limited participant in practice.
+He has gradually ramped up his work the last week and on Thursday was listed as a full participant in practice.

-And the reality of injuries has struck Meetcalf a little too starkly over the last few years, one reason why a little knee surgery may have seemed like no big deal.
+And the reality of injuries has struck Metcalf a little too starkly over the last few years, one reason why a little knee surgery may have seemed like no big deal.

 Metcalf missed 15 games in his three seasons at Ole Miss, breaking a foot as a true freshman and getting a redshirt year and then seeing his final season end due to a neck injury.